Evidlo/prelim/main.typ

           //     $)],
           [Accuracy],
           [#math.equation(
-              $(|hat(x)_"t,p" - x_"t,p"|) / x_"t,p" ≤ 50%$
+              $(|hat(rho)_"trea" - rho_"trea"|) / rho_"trea" ≤ 50% "with 84% confidence"$,
           )],

           [Change],
           [#math.equation(
-              $abs((hat(x)_"t+1,p" - hat(x)_"t,p")/hat(x)_"t,p" - (x_"t+1,p" - x_"t,p")/x_"t,p") ≤ 20%$
+              $abs((hat(rho)_"(t+1)rea" - hat(rho)_"trea")/hat(rho)_"trea" - (rho_"(t+1)rea" - rho_"trea")/rho_"trea") ≤ 20% "with 84% conf."$
           )],

           [Temporal Resolution], [Storm: $Delta t = 1$ hr\ Quiet: $Delta t = 6$ hr], [Radial Resolution], [$Delta r ≤ 0.5$ Re], [Elevational Resolution], [$Delta e ≤ 180°$],
-          [Azimuthal Resolution], [$Delta a ≤ 120°$]
+          [Azimuthal Resolution], [$Delta a ≤ 120°$],
+          // [Additional constraints], [$r ≥ 3$ Re and $x_"trea" ≥ 25$ atom/cm³]

       ),
-      caption: [Requirements for every reconstructed voxel $hat(x)_"t,p"$ where ground truth density $x_"t,p" ≥ 25$ atom/cm³. #rt([FIXME: include confidence level])]
+      caption: [Requirements for every reconstructed voxel $hat(rho)_"trea"$ where ground truth density $x_"trea" ≥ 25$ atom/cm³ and $r > 3$ Re.]
   ) <requirements>

     Using the forward model from @measurement_constraints and ground truth datasets, it is possible to simulate measurements that will be taken by Carruthers on-orbit.
 With accurate simulated measurements, performance of retrieval algorithms can be analyzed in a Monte Carlo fashion against the mission requirements given in @requirements.
 The block diagram in @codeoverview shows an overview of an end-to-end validation of an arbitrary iterative retrieval algorithm against a ground truth dataset.
+    Validation consists of four stages: a simulator for generating realistic noisy radiance measurements in #gls("DN"); a calibrator to convert sensor readings to interpretable column densities while removing instrument effects; a retrieval algorithm which iteratively fits a density to the column densities; a validator which checks that retrieved density $hat(rho)$ meets the requirements defined above.
+On orbit, the simulator output will be replaced with actual downlinked measurements from Carruthers.

     #figure(
-        image("figures/retrieval_overview.png", width: 90%),
+        // image("figures/code_overview.drawio.png", width: 90%),
+        image("figures/thin_retrieval_flowchart.svg", width: 140%),
-        caption: "Diagram of simulator and retrieval loop used during validation"
+        caption: "Flowchart of simulator, calibration, retrieval loop, and validation test"

     ) <codeoverview>

+    @quietbins and @stormbins give the grid used for retrieving densities, derived from the requirements in @requirements.

+  #figure(
+      table(
+          columns: 4,
+          table.header(
+              "Dimension", "Range", "# of Bins", "Spacing",
+          ),
+          table.hline(stroke: 2pt),
+          [time], [NA], [NA], [linear, 6 hr],
+          [radius], [3-25 Re], [200], [logarithmic],
+          [elevation], [0-180 deg.], [60], [linear, 3 deg.],
+          [azimuth], [0-360 deg.], [80], [linear, 4.5 deg.],
+      ),
+      caption: "Quiet Time Reconstruction Grid"
+  ) <quietbins>

+  #figure(
+      table(
+          columns: 4,
+          table.header(
+              "Dimension", "Range", "# of Bins", "Spacing",
+          ),
+          table.hline(stroke: 2pt),
+          [time], [NA], [NA], [linear, 1 hr],
+          [radius], [3-25 Re], [200], [logarithmic],
+          [elevation], [0-180 deg.], [45], [linear, 3 deg.],
+          [azimuth], [0-360 deg.], [60], [linear, 4.5 deg.],
+      ),
+      caption: "Storm Time Reconstruction Grid"
+  ) #label("stormbins")

+  == Datasets <datasets>

+    The retrieval algorithm implicitly encodes assumptions about hydrogen density distribution (smoothness, spherical harmonic structures, etc.), and verification that these assumption hold requires testing against plausible ground truth densities.
+This section overviews some of the ground truth datasets that are available for validation, their origins, spatiotemporal coverage, and model assumptions

+  #rt([FIXME: Lara will give more descriptions about datasets])

+    ==== Zoennchen & TWINS

+    Using the parametric model described in @sph_power, Zoennchen et. al fit several density distributions to Lyman-α radiance measurements observed by TWINS @twins from specific days in both solar minimum and maximum conditions during geomagnetic quiet conditions.
+    Notably, this dataset (referred to as the *Zoennchen* dataset) was generated from a spherical harmonic model with order L=3 and stronger assumptions about radial decay of hydrogen distribution.
+It is included here for completeness, but validation against models with dissimilar assumptions is important to avoid an _inverse crime_ @inversecrime.

+    Zoennchen et. al also present a second dataset (known as the *TWINS* dataset) derived from the model discussed in @hdof using the same measurement constraints as the *Zoennchen* dataset and a prior of a spherically-symmetric Chamberlain model with exobase parameters extracted from NRLMSIS 2.0 @msis.
+This dataset is radially non-monotic in some high-altitude regions, which is not physically realistic based on current understanding of the exosphere.

+  ==== Vidal-Madjar and Bertaux

+  Another validation dataset which will be referred to as the *VMB* (Vidal-Madjar & Bertaux) model @vmb is a physics-based simulation of the exosphere.
+It takes as input a 2D temperature distribution at the exobase (derived from NRLMSIS 2.0 @msis) and propagates this upwards and laterally.
+By choosing different dates of the MSIS inputs, the model supports generating both geomagnetically quiet and storm-condition densities.
+This simulation utilizes Louisville equations to propagate constraints from the exobase, ignoring physical processes which are known to influence exospheric hydrogen distribution such as solar radiation pressure and charge exchange. #rt([FIXME: wording?])

+  @datasets_table gives an overview of these datasets.

+  #figure(
+      table(
+          columns: 5,
+          inset: 4pt,
+          align: horizon,
+          table.header(
+              "Dataset", [Dynamic/\ Static], "Derived from", [Storm\ Condition], [Coverage], ),
+          table.hline(stroke: 2pt),
+          [*Zoennchen* @zoennchen_new], [Static], [Data\ (TWINS)], [Quiet], [3-25 Re], [Cucho-Padin \ *TWINS* @zoennchen_new], [Static], [Data\ (TWINS)], [Quiet], [3-25 Re], [Vidal-Madjar\ & Bertaux (*VMB*)], [Dynamic], [Simulation], [Quiet/Storm], [3-15 Re\ 3 months],
+          [Connor\ *MSIS*], [Dynamic], [Simulation\ (MSIS)], [Quiet], [3-25 Re\ 3 weeks], [Connor\ *TIMEGCM*], [Dynamic], [Simulation\ (TIMEGCM)], [Storm], [3-25 Re\ 10 days],
+          // [Cucho-Padin\ Dynamic], [Dynamic], [TWINS], [], []
+      ),
+      caption: "Synthetic ground-truth datasets"
+  ) <datasets_table>

+  #rt([FIXME: add section about connor datasets, or remove the rows])

   == Retrieval Performance <retrieval_validation>

     The Spherical Harmonic Spline method introduced in @spline_model will be used by the Carruthers mission for static retrieval of exosphere during geomagnetically quiet conditions.  @quiet_recon gives accuracy error for a single static density retrieval which assumes the hydrogen density is stationary during a 2 week observation window with evolving vantage.
-This test was repeated on the Zoennchen and Pratik datasets for #rt("50 trials (FIXME)") to establish that accuracy requirements are met at the necessary confidence level.
+This test was repeated on the Zoennchen and VMB datasets for #rt("50 trials (FIXME)") to establish that accuracy requirements are met at the necessary confidence level.

+    Notably, the retrieval error is the smallest in the transverse (YZ) plane which is especially noticeable in the VMB retrieval.
+This plane is oriented roughly perpendicular to measured #gls("LOS"), which intuitively should give good conditioning, and thus high-quality retrievals, to voxels in this region.

+    Additionally, errors are larger in the low-altitude region near the midnight (-X) side of Earth, where no #gls("LOS") intersect due to occlusion by the Earth and optically-thick exosphere.
+Voxels in this region are constrained only by spatial smoothing in the reconstruction model.

+    The complete model parameters (e.g. control points, spherical harmonic order, etc.) and experimental settings (e.g. grid and view geometry resolution) used for reconstructing both of these cases is given in @quiet_recon_params.
+    Experimental justification for model parameter selection is given in the next section.

+  #let h = ("height": 12em);
   #figure(
       grid(
-          columns: 2, column-gutter: 1em,
+          columns: 1, column-gutter: 1em,
-          subfigure(box(width:100pt, height:100pt, stroke:1pt), "quietrecon", "Zoennchen recon. error"),
+          subfigure(image("figures/zoennchen_err.png", ..h), "quietrecon", "Zoennchen reconstruction error"),
-          subfigure(box(width:100pt, height:100pt, stroke:1pt), "quietrecon", "Pratik recon. error"),
+          subfigure(image("figures/vmb_err.png", ..h), "quietrecon", "VMB reconstruction error"),
-          subfigure(box(width:100pt, height:100pt, stroke:1pt), "quietrecon", "Zoennchen error variance (50 trials (FIXME))"),
-          subfigure(box(width:100pt, height:100pt, stroke:1pt), "quietrecon", "Pratik error variance (50 trials (FIXME))"),

       ),
-      caption: [#rt([FIXME: placeholder]).
-Static retrieval error during geomagnetically quiet conditions shown over 3 cardinal Cartesian planes.
-Monte-Carlo trials show reconstructions meet accuracy requirement with sufficiently high confidence.]
+      caption: [Static retrieval error during geomagnetically quiet conditions shown over 3 cardinal Cartesian planes.]

   ) <quiet_recon>

+  #let h = ("height": 15em);
   #figure(
+      grid(
+          columns: 2, column-gutter: 1em,
+          subfigure(image("figures/zoennchen_coeffs.png", ..h), "quietcoeffs", "Zoennchen retrieved coefficients"),
+          subfigure(image("figures/zoennchen_direct.png", ..h), "quietcoeffs", "Zoennchen ground truth coefficients"), subfigure(image("figures/vmb_coeffs.png", ..h), "quietcoeffs", "VMB retrieved coefficients"),
+          subfigure(image("figures/vmb_direct.png", ..h), "quietcoeffs", "VMB ground truth coefficients"), ),
+      caption: [Static retrieval error during geomagnetically quiet conditions shown over 3 cardinal Cartesian planes.
+Monte-Carlo trials show reconstructions meet accuracy requirement with sufficiently high confidence.]

+  ) <quiet_recon_coeffs>

+  #figure(
       table(
           columns: 2,
           inset: 4pt,
           align: horizon,
-          table.header(
-              "Dataset", [Dynamic/\ Static], "Derived from", [Storm\ Condition], [Coverage], ),
+          "Problem Parameter", "Value",
           table.hline(stroke: 2pt),
-          [Observation window], [14 days],
-          [Number of observations], [14],
-          [Observation period], []
+          "Simulation Grid", [500x45x60],
+          "Reconstruction Grid", [see @quietbins],
+          "View Geometry", [see @camera_specs_sci],
+          "Observation window", "14 days",
+          "Harmonic Truncation Order (L)", "3",
+          "Harmonic Spline C. Points", "16"
       ),
       caption: "Reconstruction parameters"
   ) <quiet_recon_params>

+  #figure(
+      table(
+          table.header([Camera], [FOV\ (degrees)], [Resolution\ (pixels)], [Angular Res.\ (degrees)], [Spatial Res.\ (Re, projected)]),
+          align: horizon,
+          [Polar WFI], [18°], [50x100], [FIXME xxx radial\ yyy azimuthal], [xxx radial], [Polar NFI], [3.6°], [50x100], [xxx radial\ yyy azimuthal], [xxx radial],
+          columns: (auto, auto, auto, auto, auto),
+      ),
+      caption: [Circular camera geometry specifications.\ Spatial resolution is projected onto Earth tangent plane as in @earth_fov(a)]
+  ) <camera_specs_sci>

-  == Implementation Approach Justification
+  == Implementation Approach Justification <static_justification>

   The purpose of this section is to justify configurable experimental parameters (i.e. excluding algorithm hyperparameters) used to evaluate retrieval performance.
 This includes observation window, observation orbit location, science binning resolution, and density spherical grid resolution.
-Aliasing effects due to misconfigured experimental settings can
+Improper choice of these parameters can introduce numerical errors that significantly impact retrieval performance.

     === Temporal Baseline of Stacked Images <static_dynamic>

     The algorithms described in @static_retrieval implicitly assume that densities being retrieved do not vary temporally within the observation window.
-While this holds approximately true for quiet conditions when exospheric dynamics are slowly evolving, an averaging effect from this assumption contribute non-neglible error to the retrieval.
+While this holds approximately true for quiet conditions when exospheric dynamics are slowly evolving, an averaging effect from this assumption contributes non-neglible error to the retrieval.
 To upper-bound the error from this effect, it is possible to compute the worst case of the error between mean of the density within the window to an instantaneous density within the window.
 An explicit expression is given below for voxel $r e a$,

     #math.equation(
-        $e_(r e a)(t) = max_(s in [t, t + Delta t])
+        $e_(r e a)(t) &= max_(s in [t, t + Delta t])
-            abs(("mean"_(tau in [t, t + Delta t]) x_(tau r e a) - x_(s r e a)) / x_(s r e a)) \
+            abs((limits("mean")_(tau in [t, t + Delta t]) x_(tau r e a) - x_(s r e a)) / x_(s r e a)) \
-            e(t) = max_(r, e, a) e_(r e a)(t)
+            e(t) &= max_(r, e, a) e_(r e a)(t)
         $
     ) <static_equation>